 - To start selling, you must sign up for a contributor account and take a contributor review quiz.
 If you pass, you start uploading your content.

 - You can upload up to 5000 high-quality images per day through a web browser or FTP.

 - For standard contributors, pay starts at 33 percent for every image sold.
 For instance, if a customer downloads an image that costs $5, your commission will be $1.65.

 - For exclusive contributors, commissions range from 50 to 70 percent depending on a contributor’s level.

 Uploading images is easy and fast.
-It doesn’t have reviewers to reject or accept your photos; this means everything will be taken.
+It doesn’t have reviewers to reject or accept your photos, this means everything will be taken.
 Other contributors can also like and share your images.
-You get 50% comission for your sales and you can request a payout through check, PayPal or Skrill after you hit 25 EUR in royalties.
+You get 50% commission for your sales and you can request a payout through check, PayPal or Skrill after you hit 25 EUR in royalties.

 Though not known in other parts of the world, Colourbox, a Danish microstock has been around since 2003!
 It started as a royalty-free image distributor and grown over the years, venturing into footage and vector.

 Colourbox accepts photos, vectors and videos as well as editorial versions of these.
 You can upload your artworks via FTP into separate directories.
 Colourbox has a restriction for 30 keywords maximum.